Pseudorandom unitaries are neither real nor sparse nor noise-robust: Pseudoresource

 \section{Pseudoresource}

 Quantum resources such as entanglement or coherence are essential ingredients to run quantum computers and devices.
 We ask now whether `high'-resource state ensembles can be mimicked using another 'low´-resource ensemble?
 This concept was first introduced for the resource of entanglement as pseudoentanglement in Ref.~\cite{bouland2022quantum}.
-Ref.~\cite{bouland2022quantum} introduces pseudorandom states with low entanglement which are computationally indistinguishable from states with high entanglement.
+Pseudoentanglement describes ensembles of states which are computationally indistinguishable, yet have widely different entanglement.

-We generalise this concept to \emph{pseudoresources} for arbitrary resource measures $Q(\ket{\psi})$ with $0\ge Q\ge Q_\text{max}(n)$, where $Q_\text{max}(n)$ is the maximal value of $Q$.
+We generalise this concept to \emph{pseudoresources} for arbitrary resource measures $Q(\ket{\psi})$ with $0\le Q\le Q_\text{max}(n)$, where $Q_\text{max}(n)$ is the maximal value of $Q$.
 For formal definition see Def.~\ref{def:pseudoresource} A pseudoresource ensemble consists of two state ensembles: The first ensemble $\ket{\psi_k}$ has a high amount of the resource $Q(\ket{\psi_k})=f(n)$.
 The second ensemble $\ket{\phi_k}$ has a lower amount of the resource $Q(\ket{\psi_k})=g(n)$ while being computationally indistinguishable from the first ensemble, where $f(n)\ge g(n)$ are two functions.
 Thus, a pseudoresource ensemble can masquerade as having $f(n)$ of the resource, while actually containing only $g(n)$.
 The difference in resource between the two ensembles is called the pseudoresource gap $f(n)$ vs $g(n)$.
 We summarize results for various pseudoresources in Table~\ref{tab:pseudoresource}.

-We introduce three new types of pseudoresources: Pseudocoherence, pseudoimaginarity and pseudopurity.
+Next, we introduce three new types of pseudoresources: Pseudocoherence, pseudoimaginarity and pseudopurity.

 We find pseudocoherent ensembles with a pseuodcoherence gap of $f(n)=\Theta(n)$ vs $g(n)=\log(n)$, by tuning the rank of the subset phase states.
 This shows that one can mimic extensive coherence with only logarithmic coherent states.
-As coherence can be enhanced independently of entanglement and nonstabilizerness via LOCC and Clifford operations, pseudocoherence can be tuned independently of pseudoentanglement and pseudomagic.
+As coherence can be enhanced independently of entanglement and magic via LOCC and Clifford operations, pseudocoherence can be tuned independently of pseudoentanglement and pseudomagic.

 In contrast, for purity $\text{tr}(\rho^2)$, the pseudopurity gap is exponentially small with $g(n)=1-O(2^{-n})$ vs $f(n)=1$ as any state with non-negligible noise is not pseudorandom.

 For imaginarity, we find that the pseudoimaginarity gap is maximal with $f(n)=1-O(2^{-n})$ vs $g(n)=0$.
 In particular, subset phase states have zero imaginarity, while a class of imaginary pseudorandom states~\cite{ji2018pseudorandom} have asymptotically maximal imaginarity.